 Discovery Ranger Program

 The free activities programs around the State are advertised from December, so keep an eye on our News and events page.

-You can also engage the services of a Discovery Ranger to visit your school, community group or event, or lead an outdoor excursion.
+Enquire about the availability of a Discovery Ranger to visit your school, community group or event, or lead an outdoor excursion.

 Wilderness Ranger Program

 Keep your eyes open this summer for Wilderness Rangers on our popular back country walking tracks.
 Thirteen highly experienced Wilderness Rangers are out on some of Tasmania's magnificent wilderness walking tracks to help with walker safety and to promote Leave No Trace principles.

 Be sure to say hello if you see a Wilderness Ranger as they have a strong knowledge of the park.
 They will help you with your questions and can interpret the natural and cultural heritage of the area for you .